PelionIoT/mbl-docs/Docs/refs/containers_packages.md

 ### Application isolation

 To protect an IoT device, application software should be isolated from other device software.
 This prevents a malicious or defective application from undermining device integrity.
-Isolation methods provide:<!--I removed the word "guarantee".
-Let's never use that wihtout legal approval-->
+Isolation methods provide:

 * **Memory isolation**: prevent access to memory associated with the rest of the system.
 * **Limit file access**: allow application access only to a specified set of files.